PalNilsson/simgrid-examples/README.md

 <code>
 g++ -std=c++17 simgrid_cluster_with_errors.cpp -o simgrid_cluster_errors -Wl,-rpath,/usr/local/lib -lsimgrid
 </code>
-(assuming a local SimGrid installation in /usr/local/lib.)
+(assuming a local SimGrid installation in /usr/local/lib.
+In case of trouble with boost headers, find where they are and add the corresponding -I/opt/homebrew/opt/boost/include compiler flag).

 Run the code with
 <code>